akerns-gh/consistency-tracker/documents/operations/ADMIN_MANUAL.md

 5. Share the new temporary password with the user
 6. User must log in and change password within 7 days

+### Club-Admin Getting 403 Errors

+**Issue**: Club-admin user can log in successfully but gets "403 Forbidden" errors when trying to access admin endpoints (players, overview, reflections, etc.)

+**Cause**: The user's `custom:clubId` attribute is not set or is incorrect.
+This attribute is required for club-admins to access admin endpoints.

+**Solution**:
+1. **Recommended**: Use the Admin Dashboard UI to add the club-admin (see "Creating New Admin Users" → Option 1).
+This automatically sets the `custom:clubId` attribute.

+2. **If user already exists**, update the attribute:
+   - Go to AWS Console → Cognito → User Pools → ConsistencyTracker-AdminPool
+   - Select the user
+   - Go to "Attributes" tab
+   - Find or add `custom:clubId` attribute
+   - Set the value to the club's ID (found in the Clubs table in DynamoDB)
+   - Save changes
+   - User must log out and log back in to get a new JWT token with the updated attribute

+3. **Alternative**: Use the `aws/update_user_club_id.py` script (if available) to automatically set the attribute based on the user's group membership.

 ## Best Practices

 1. **Secure Temporary Passwords**: Use strong temporary passwords that meet the password policy